Fifteen credit hours - including 3 hours of Professional Responsibility or Legal Ethics.

 No. Attorney Credits does not report your compliance to the State Bar of Arizona.
 Arizona attorneys are required to self-report their hours.
 We do maintain a record of all your completed courses and you can access your certificates of completion at anytime from our website.

 The annual MCLE compliance period in Arizona is from July 1 to the following June 30.
-Arizona attorneys must file MCLE affidavits by September 15 of each year to report compliance.
-The online electronic affidavit is available in mid-July.
-An alternative option to report compliance is to print off a blank affidavit from the State Bar of Arizona website, complete and mail it.
-Attorneys may also use the blank affidavit in the Arizona Attorney magazine issued in mid-August.
+Arizona attorneys must file MCLE affidavits through the Arizona Bar's website by September 15 of each year.
+The online electronic affidavit is available at: https://login.azbar.org.

 You may also contact Attorney Credits by phone.
 For further assistance and information about the Arizona MCLE requirement, please call our Support Center at (760) 434-1885.

 Legal Ethics - Minimum Credit Hours Per Cycle: 3